marissadolorfino2024/Rosetta2024_hw3/README.md

 # HW3

 ## Objectives for this assignment:
-* Get started with VSCode and request access to summer institution VPN and HPC
+* Get started with VSCode
 * Write a Python program to satisfy a set of requirements in three separate problems
 * Turn in homework assignment